What’s This All About?

 Consent – you have voluntarily given us the information and given us your permission to use it for marketing purposes and/or to answer an enquiry– OR

-Contractual – we need to collect and process data including personal information in order to perform our contractual obligations when you open an account and order products from us – OR
+Contractual – we need to collect and process data including personal information in order to perform our contractual obligations when you order products from us – OR

-‘Legitimate Interest’ – if you have opened an account with us, we may communicate with you from time to time to inform you of offers, promotions etc. which we think may be of interest to you - subject to your right to opt out of such communications at any time.
+‘Legitimate Interest’ – if you have ordered with us, we may communicate with you from time to time to inform you of offers, promotions etc. which we think may be of interest to you - subject to your right to opt out of such communications at any time.

 How Do We Collect This Information?

-Information is collected when you create an account with us.
+Information is collected when you order with us.
 You may give us this information by filling in a form (either paper or on our web site), shopping in store, or by communicating with us via phone, post, email or other electronic means.

 Who Do We Disclose Your Data To?